1 / 6

 - Ski in winter

-Small group wine tours designed for the discerning traveller.
-Enjoy a fun day out tasting fine wine, sightseeing and enjoying local cuisine hosted by one Appellation Central's experienced local guides.
-Awarded Best of NZ Wine Tourism 2011,12 &13!
+Small group daily or private wine tours for singles, couples or special groups and events.
+Enjoy a fun day out tasting fine wine, sightseeing and enjoying local cuisine hosted by one Appellation's expert local guides.

 Haben Sie eine tolle Story?
 Eigenen Artikel hinzufügen